Battle of Guam (1944): Civil affairs

 Guanamians were granted citizenship of the United States on 1 August 1950.
 Guam ceased to be administered by the Navy and was transferred to the Department of the Interior as an unincorporated territory with its own elected governor.
-Nimitz proclaimed that henceforth 21 July would be celebrated as Liberation Day.
+Nimitz proclaimed 21 July would henceforth be celebrated as Liberation Day.
 It continues to be celebrated on Guam every year.

 War crimes trials

 War crimes trials were held on Guam for 144 military and civilian defendants accused of crimes committed in Micronesia.
 Of these, 136 were found guilty: 111 of murder; five of permitting subordinates to commit atrocities against prisoners of war; 14 of torture, cruelty or maltreatment of prisoners; and two of cannibalism.
 Thirty-six were condemned to death, but twenty of these sentences were commuted to life imprisonment and one to 16-years imprisonment.
 Thirteen were hanged.

 Assessment

 The Battle of Guam was free from the inter-service conflict that had marred the Saipan operation.
 That it succeeded despite rather than because of the cumbersome command structure was largely attributable to the personalities involved.
 Nimitz and the Commandant of the Marine Corps, Lieutenant General Alexander Vandegrift, arrived at Apra Harbor on the cruiser on 10 August, and Vandegrift spent three days talking to his generals.
 Although he expressed satisfaction with them, he subsequently elevated Shepherd to the command of the 6th Marine Division, but relieved Turnage of his command.
 Vandegrift liked to rotate his senior commanders, and Turnage had been in the Pacific for over a year.
-Moreover, Vandegrift had long-held doubts about Turnage's ability that the campaign on Guam did nothing to dispel.
-Considering that the 77th Infantry Division had no previous combat experience, it performed well, and even Smith complimented its training, leadership and morale.
+Moreover, Vandegrift had long-held doubts about Turnage's ability the campaign on Guam did nothing to dispel.
+Considering the 77th Infantry Division had no previous combat experience, it performed well, and even Smith complimented its training, leadership and morale.

-On reflection, Geiger felt that landing on two widely separated beaches was a mistake, one he never repeated.
+On reflection, Geiger felt landing on two widely separated beaches was a mistake, one he never repeated.
 The original timetable, with the landing on Guam coming just two days after the one on Saipan was overly optimistic.
-The decision to delay the operation in the light of improved intelligence was sound, even though it meant a loss of physical condition for the Marines cooped up on board transports.
+The decision to delay the operation in the light of improved intelligence was sound, even though it meant loss of physical condition for the Marines cooped up on board transports.
 The 3rd Marine Division was hampered by poor topographical intelligence, leading to its landing in a natural amphitheater, with high casualties as a consequence.